-Hair transplant surgery begins, after anesthesia is applied, with removing donor tissue.
+A hair transplant surgery begins, after anesthesia is administered, with the prepping of the donor tissue.
 Follicular units are then extracted from the tissue using a stereomicroscope.
-This is all done by skilled nurses and technicians.
+This is all done by skilled technicians and nurses.
 The insertion of the hair into the receptor sites comes later.

 The surgeon will make tiny incisions into the scalp where the hair transplant grafts are to go.
 These are called the receptor sites.
 They are made with a very thin surgical needle.
 The surgeon must have an eye for detail to properly set the receptor sites.
 He must also be very artistic to achieve a natural look, especially at the hairline.